T0ille/DradisMD/README.md

 ## Missing features and known bugs

+TODO:

+- [ ] Include interaction with [Issue Library](https://dradisframework.com/support/guides/rest_api/issuelibrary.html) to add new issue to project.
+- [ ] Include more pandoc formats support (PDF, word, ...)
+- [ ] Fix bugs with the auto renaming feature

 ### Nested nodes not supported

 At the moment nested nodes are not supported (because I never used them).